Boeing restructures commercial airplane strategy, marketing

 On Thursday, Norwegian Air Shuttle (NWC.OL) revealed that Boeing had recently redesigned another part - a hydraulic pump that activates wing flaps that steer the plane - after the unit failed repeatedly on a new 787 that the budget Nordic airline received in August.

-But the plane with the faulty pump was unreliable and needed to be serviced every other day, he said.
+But the plane with the faulty pump was unreliable and needed to be serviced every other day.
 Boeing spent two weeks overhauling it, installing a redesigned pump, he said.

-(Reporting by Alwyn Scott; Additional reporting by Tim Hepher in Paris; Editing by Gerald E. McCormick, Steve Orlofsky, Richard Chang and Ken Wills)
+(Reporting by Alwyn Scott; Editing by Gerald E. McCormick, Steve Orlofsky and Richard Chang)